 Explore the Old Library Exhibition

 Located on the premises of Trinity College, the magnitude of this space will create a bewildering silence of awe (very fitting for a library).
 The college itself has been home to exceptional literary geniuses, such as Oscar Wilde and Bram Stoker.
+I recommend putting it on your list of places to visit in Ireland in December, as it’ll be much less crowded than in the summer.

 The top attraction within these impressive halls is the Book of Kells, one of the oldest surviving manuscripts that depict the four gospels of Western Christendom.
 Decorated with Celtic designs and intricate illustrations, perusing this medieval text is sure to be a highlight of your trip.